 The reality is that children who are injured when it wasn’t their fault are missing out on the child injury compensation payments that they could be entitled to.
 It is for this reason that children have a longer time limit in which they can make a personal injury compensation claim for the likes of pain, suffering and costs for medical treatment.

+You may be wondering what happens to children’s compensation if no one claims for them.
 In the case of adult personal injury claims, they usually have three years after the point in time when the accident occurred or from the time that they became aware of their injuries so that they could make a claim.
 Minors, however, have until three years from the date of their 18th birthday, so when they are 21, to be able to make their claim for personal injury.

 Child injury claims and child accident claims before the age of 18